krukmat/SmartBott/README.md

 - This project utilizes the [ArduinoBLE](https://www.arduino.cc/en/Reference/ArduinoBLE) library for Bluetooth Low Energy communication.
 - The VL53L0X sensor functionality is made possible by the [VL53L0X library](https://github.com/pololu/vl53l0x-arduino).
+- The hardware for this project is based on the Seeed Studio XIAO board, which is built around the nRF52840 chipset.
+The Seeed Studio XIAO is a compact and powerful development board that supports various features, including BLE, making it an ideal choice for this smart bottle counter project.